VhiktorBrown/Paystack-webview-android/README.md

 # Paystack Webview Android
 The Android library that helps developers integrate Paystack's payment gateway with just few lines of code.
+The library automatically loads Paystack's payment gateway in a WebView, saving you the stress of dealing with Webview's complex configuration, fetches an authorization URL from Paystack, handles payment and returns a SUCCESS RESULT back to your Activity or Fragment, if transaction was successful.

 ## Screenshots